 New regulations passed Tuesday by the Los Angeles County board of supervisors bans unprotected sex in all county commercial sex venues (such as bathhouses and sex clubs) and requires them to pay $1,088 in annual licensing fees and undergo quarterly

-transmitted diseases.
+sexually transmitted diseases.
 He notes that many gay men meet and engage in unprotected sex with partners they meet through Internet sites or at area bars and nightclubs.
-He also said his three commercial sex venues already spent $200,000 annually on safer-sex
+He also said his three commercial sex venues already spent $200,000 annually

 The Times did not mention what county supervisors and health officials consider to be unprotected sex—whether the definition applies specifically to anal sex or includes oral sex.

 The Chatsworth, California branch of Citibank has recently, proactively closed some of its accounts because they were operated by organizations that Citibank deemed "not within their target market."